Charleston Law and Genie AI partner to shape the future of Transactional Law

 Charleston School of Law has announced a new partnership with Artificial Intelligence pioneer Genie AI, integrating advanced AI technology into its transactional law team program.

-This collaboration empowers law students to master practical skills needed to excel in modern in-house counsel and private practice roles, shifting their future role from legal operator to strategic business enabler.
+This collaboration empowers law students to master the practical skills needed to excel in modern in-house counsel and private practice roles, shifting their future roles from legal operators to strategic business enablers.

 A leader in practical legal education, Charleston School of Law is proactively addressing a fundamental shift in the legal industry.